panaghia/GeoSuggester/README.md

 		<input type="text" id="city" value="insert here" />
 	</div>

-Declare an instance of GeoSuggester class in your code
+Then declare an instance of GeoSuggester class in your code

 	var geo = new GeoSuggester({
 		inputItem: 'city',